omaraflak/Firebase-Chat/README.md

 You should have generated a **google-services.json** file with Firebase website, place it at: **_/YourProject/app_**

 That's it, you should be ready to code!

+# Important note

+The is not using any kind of authentification, thus your firebase server should accept every connection.
+Of course this is not secure, this was just for the example.